 When a relationship starts to get serious, sometimes you may find yourself wondering – is this what I want?
 Where is this relationship going?
-What do I want?
 What does my boyfriend or girlfriend want?

 These feelings are natural, and they are a normal part of emotional development as a relationship evolves from something casual and exploratory to a more serious situation.
 But it can be hard to see through such feelings and to decide whether they’re just proverbial “cold feet” or a serious sign that the relationship isn’t going to work out.

 Use Your Brain — Trust Your Feelings